Share this publication

 While Sydney may be one of the world’s most expensive cities, it can be said that the best things in Sydney are free!
 Sydney has over 100 beaches, several national parks, three beautiful harbours and an abundance of scenery.
 To travel from the city to nature is only ever a short trip away!

 Sydney is a very cosmopolitan city with great shopping, nightlight as well as a great arts, culinary and coffee scene.
-Here is some of our top things to do and see.
+Here are some of our top things to do and see.
 Of course you must see Sydney’s most iconic sites the Opera House, Harbour Bridge and Bondi Beach.

 Visit one of the city’s beautiful national parks including Ku-ring-gai Chase National Park, the Royal National Park Sydney or Sydney National Park.
 Or even head a little further afield and visit the Blue Mountains, Hunter Valley, or Jervis Bay.